Spearman correlation coefficient: Definition

 The Spearman’s rank coefficient of correlation is a nonparametric measure of rank correlation (statistical dependence of ranking between two variables).

 Named after Charles Spearman, it is often denoted by the Greek letter ‘ρ’ (rho) and is primarily used for data analysis.

-It measures the strength and the direction of the association between two ranked variables.
+It measures the strength and direction of the association between two ranked variables.
 But before we talk about the Spearman correlation coefficient, it is important to understand Pearson’s correlation first.
 A Pearson correlation is a statistical measure of the strength of a linear relationship between paired data.

 For the calculation and significance testing of the ranking variable, it requires the following data assumption to hold true:

 If your data doesn’t meet the above assumptions, then you would need Spearman’s Coefficient.
-It is necessary to know what monotonic function is to understand Spearman’s rank coefficient of correlation.
+It is necessary to know what monotonic function is to understand Spearman correlation coefficient.
 A monotonic function is one that either never decreases or never increases as it is an independent variable increase.
 A monotonic function can be explained using the image below:

 The image explains three concepts in monotonic function:

 - Monotonically increasing: When the ‘x’ variable increases and the ‘y’ variable never decreases.